hbariki/Full-Stack-Interview-Practice/README.md

 ```
 6. If you were to start your full-stack developer position today, what would be your goals a year from If now?

 -I would like to be part of an environment that promotes learning and professional career growth.
-While progressing through the nanodegree program along with Python, I have also started learning Node.js and I would like to explore Node.js in more detail during the upcoming year.
+While progressing through the nanodegree program along with Python, I have also started learning Node.js, I have build a employee application using technologies like Node.js, Angular.js, PostgresQL.
+Employee application displays the Information of the employee where we can create, edit, update, delete the details of employee.
+I would like to explore Node.js in more detail during the upcoming year.

 References:
 - http://stackoverflow.com/questions/33069476/simulating-rolling-2-dice-in-python